Batch size-invariance for policy optimization: Batch size-invariance

 In policy optimization algorithms like PPO, there are two different batch sizes: the number of environment steps in each gradient step, which we call the \textit{optimization batch size}, and the number of environment steps in each alternation between sampling and optimization, which we call the \textit{iteration batch size}.
 When we say that such an algorithm is batch size-invariant, we mean that changes to both batch sizes \textit{by the same factor simultaneously} can be compensated for.
 The motivation for this definition is that this is the effect of changing the degree of data-parallelism.

-PPO is automatically \textit{optimization} batch size-invariant, as long as the optimization algorithm it uses (such as SGD or Adam) is as well.
-In the next section, we show how to make it \textit{iteration} batch size-invariant, and therefore batch size-invariant outright.
+If the optimization algorithm (such as SGD or Adam) used by PPO is batch size-invariant, then by definition this makes PPO \textit{optimization} batch size-invariant.
+In the next section, we show how to make PPO \textit{iteration} batch size-invariant, and therefore batch size-invariant outright.

+To measure batch size-invariance for policy optimization, there are many features of the algorithm's behavior we could look at.
+As a simple metric, we use the final performance of the algorithm, since this is the primary quantity of interest to most practitioners.
+If an algorithm has a high degree of batch size-invariance, then the difference in final performance at different batch sizes should be small.